-- To provide a broad and balanced curriculum with access to all whilst acknowledging that some children may need help in progressing towards common goals will be different. - o To ensure early identification on SEND. - This will address their individual learning needs, emotional needs, and should allow each child to develop to their potential. - o To promote effective liaison with outside agencies. - o To work in partnership with parents and children when addressing and reviewing children's needs. - o To develop staff awareness of issues regarding SEND and the Code of Practice. - o To ensure regular liaison between staff to assist in addressing children's needs. - To encourage children to reach their full potential and be involved in rewarding, motivating activities. - o To be aware that children need to experience success. - o To make reasonable adjustments to adapt provision to meet the needs of individuals. - o To encourage a positive self-image for all our children by recording strengths and successes.
+- To provide a broad and balanced curriculum with access to all whilst acknowledging that some children may need help in progressing towards common goals will be different. - o To ensure early identification on SEND. - This will address their individual learning needs, emotional needs, and should allow each child to develop to their potential - o To promote effective liaison with outside agencies. - o To work in partnership with parents and children when addressing and reviewing children's needs. - o To develop staff awareness of issues regarding SEND and the Code of Practice. - o To ensure regular liaison between staff to assist in addressing children's needs. - To encourage children to reach their full potential and be involved in rewarding, motivating activities. - o To be aware that children need to experience success. - o To make reasonable adjustments to adapt provision to meet the needs of individuals. - To encourage a positive self-image for all our children by recording strengths and successes. - To communicate with pupils with SEND and their parent or carers and involve them in discussions and decisions about support and provision for the pupil.

-Legislation and Guidance
+2. Legislation and Guidance